What was your motivation to ‘go tiny’?

 How is Rose Home eco-friendly?

-The tiny house is very energy efficient.
-Not only is it easy to heat, but the largest windows are located on the side that will face south to take advantage of passive solar heating in winter.
-Whenever possible, we utilized reclaimed materials.
-Among the materials from second-hand sources are the bathroom sink and vanity, loft flooring, log accent trim, and ceiling boards.
+The tiny house is well-insulated and easy to heat.
+The largest windows are located on the side that will face south to take advantage of passive solar heating.
+We have a tankless water heater that is very energy efficient.
+We utilized reclaimed materials including the bathroom sink and vanity, loft flooring, log accent trim, and ceiling boards.

 Where will you put your tiny house?